kmesh-net/kmesh/README.md

 ## Contributing

 If you're interested in being a contributor and want to get involved in developing Kmesh, please see [CONTRIBUTING](CONTRIBUTING.md) for more details on submitting patches and the contribution workflow.
+We fully support local development on macOS via Docker Desktop and `kind`.
+For detailed setup instructions, including frontend UI setup and troubleshooting, refer to our [Local Development Guide](docs/en/kmesh_deploy_and_develop_in_kind.md).

 ## License